 In June 2007, the Financial Accounting Standards Board ("FASB") ratified Emerging Issues Task Force ("EITF") Issue No. 06-11 ("EITF No. 06-11"), Accounting for the Income Tax Benefits of Dividends on Share-Based Payment Awards, which requires that tax benefits associated with dividends on share-based payment awards be recorded as a component of additional paid-in capital.
 EITF No. 06-11 is effective, on a prospective basis, for fiscal years beginning after December 15, 2007.
-We are currently evaluating the impact that EITF 06-11 may have on our consolidated financial statements.
+The adoption of EITF No. 06-11 is not expected to have a material impact on the Company's financial statements.

 In February 2007, the FASB issued Statement of Financial Accounting Standards ("SFAS") No. 159, The Fair Value Option for Financial Assets and Financial Liabilities-Including an amendment of FASB Statement No. 115.
 This statement permits entities to choose to measure many financial instruments and certain other items at fair value that are not currently required to be measured at fair value.
 The objective of this statement is to improve financial reporting by providing entities with the opportunity to mitigate volatility in reported earnings caused by measuring related assets and liabilities differently without having to apply complex hedge accounting provisions.
 SFAS No. 159 is effective for fiscal years beginning after November 15, 2007.
-We are currently evaluating the impact that SFAS No. 159 may have on our consolidated financial statements.
+At the present time, the Company does not expect to apply the provisions of SFAS No. 159.